 We totally get how you feel, so here are 6 great tips to help you introduce agile to your company:

 While it may be tempting to invite every decision-maker and expert to the meeting, please don’t.
 At least not yet.
 Although they’re the ones calling the shots, let’s hold off first.

 For now, look for winners.

-Winners are people who’s been known to push the company forward.
+Winners are people who’ve been known to push the company forward.
 Are they known for challenging old processes to make room for better ones?
 Have they ever championed positive changes to improve people’s wellbeing?
 If the answer is yes, put them on the invite list.
 Otherwise, save them for later.

 Aim to have around 3 – 6 names on your list and you’re ready for the next step.

-2. Know Your Gold
+2. Agile Transformation to Know Your Gold

-For now, keep it simple and make it a session where you share your favourite part about agile.
+For now, keep it simple and make it a session where you share your favorite part about agile.
 Instead of just sharing what the books and articles tell you, also make sure to share your opinion.
 What attracts you the most about agile?